nitesh2104/DataDashboard/README.md

 You can visit the site [DataDashboard Dashboard](https://nitesh2104.github.io/DataDashboard//) to view the official readme dashboard of the application.

-DataDashboard is a user level bluetooth application that displays real time line chart graphs from the data obtained via the Bluetooth Module.
+DataDashboard is a user level bluetooth application that displays real time line chart graphs from the data obtained from the MCU via the Bluetooth Module.

-The data is generated from the MCU that sends a hashmap containing the timestamp and the power obtained every regular interval.
+The data is generated from the MCU that sends a list of multiple bits mapped with timestamps and the power obtained  at every regular interval.

 The application also displays the amount of money saved from tracking solar panels.